 Displaying Array

 We'll try to display the array in the right way.
-First, we'll use javascript looping and display the element of the array by one.
+First, we'll use JavaScript looping and display the elements of the array one by one.

 Example: